Charles Kickham: Trial and sentence

 Can reap the harvest when 'tis grown.

 The judge William Keogh, before passing sentence, asked him if he had any further remarks to make in reference to his case.
 Mr. Kickham briefly replied: "I believe, my lords, I have said enough already.
 I will only add that I am convicted for doing nothing but my duty.
 I have endeavoured to serve Ireland, and now I am prepared to suffer for Ireland."
 Then the judge with many expressions of sympathy for the prisoner, and many compliments in reference to his intellectual attainments, sentenced him to be kept in penal servitude for fourteen years.

 Kickham spent time from 1866 until his release in the Invalid Prison at Woking.

-Kickham was given a free pardon from Queen Victoria on 24 February 1869 because of ill-health, and upon his release he was made Chairman of the Supreme Council of the I.R.B. and, according to Devoy, 'the unchallenged leader' of the reorganized movement.
+Owing to ill-health, Kickham was released from prison on "compassionate grounds" in March 1869.
+Upon his release, he was made Chairman of the Supreme Council of the I.R.B. and, according to Devoy, 'the unchallenged leader' of the reorganized movement.
 According to Desmond Ryan, Kickham was an effective orator and chairman of meetings despite his physical handicaps.
 He wore an ear trumpet, and could only read when he held books or papers within a few inches of his eyes.
 Kickham, for many years, carried on conversations by means of the deaf and dumb alphabet.